1jour1vin

 Rated estate (2022 guide) Recommended (Recommended)

-We love many vintages at Gault&Millau, and this classic, pure, beautifully expressive 2013 is one of them.
-The nose is lovely, combining notes of chalk and citrus essences.
-On the palate, the bubbles are subtle and the wine is racy, taut, and chalky, without ever becoming austere.
-It pairs well with seafood, scallops, and fine fish.
-A very fine Cramant.
+We love many vintages at Gault&Millau, and this 2013—classic, pure, and beautifully expressive—is one of them.
+The nose is lovely, blending notes of chalk and citrus.
+On the palate, the bubbles are subtle and the wine is refined, taut, and chalky, without ever becoming austere.
+You can pair it with seafood, scallops, and fine fish.
+A truly beautiful Cramant.

 About the estate:

-On the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, the family estate founded in 1932, located in Cramant, is now run by the fourth generation with Jean-Etienne and Jean-Emmanuel Bonnaire.
-Their 22 hectares of vines, mainly composed of Chardonnay, produce grapes destined for ageing in vats and old barrels (Ver Sacrum and Variance cuvées, aged under cork for more than 6 years).
-The dosages have all been reduced.
+Located in the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, this family estate—founded in 1932 and based in Cramant—is now run by the fourth generation, Jean-Etienne and Jean-Emmanuel Bonnaire.
+Their 22 hectares of vineyards, planted primarily with Chardonnay, produce grapes destined for aging in tanks and old barrels (the Ver Sacrum and Variance cuvées, aged under cork for over 6 years).
+All dosages have been reduced.

 Customer rating